prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

 # Exposing Prometheus and Alertmanager

-The Prometheus Operator takes care of operating Prometheus and Alertmanagers clusters, however, there are many ways in Kubernetes to expose these to the outside world.
-This document outlines best practices and caveats to do so in various ways.
+The Prometheus Operator takes care of operating Prometheus and Alertmanagers clusters.
+Kubernetes provides several ways to expose these clusters to the outside world.
+This document outlines best practices and caveats for exposing Prometheus and Alertmanager clusters.

 ## NodePort

-The easiest way to expose Prometheus or Alertmanager is to use a `Service` of type `NodePort`.
+The easiest way to expose Prometheus or Alertmanager is to use a Service of type `NodePort`.

-Let's create a simple `Prometheus` object with one replica.
+Create a simple Prometheus object with one replica:

 ```yaml
 apiVersion: monitoring.coreos.com/v1